Former DPWH officials face charges over P95M unbuilt flood control project

-The Independent Commission for Infrastructure (ICI) has recommended filing criminal and administrative charges against former Department of Public Works and Highways (DPWH) officials, including former secretary Manuel Bonoan, concerning a P95-million flood control project in Bocaue, Bulacan.
+The Independent Commission for Infrastructure (ICI) recommended filing criminal and administrative charges against former DPWH officials, including former chief district engineer Henry Alcantara and engineers Brice Ericson Hernandez, Jaime Hernandez, Ernesto Galang, John Carlo Rivera, John Michael Marcos, Claudine Magdalene Magsakay, and Allan Payawal, over a P95-million unbuilt flood control project in Bocaue, Bulacan.

-Despite the project's non-implementation, the DPWH allegedly proceeded with the unwarranted release and full payment of the contract cost to contractors Topnotch Catalyst Builders, Inc. and Beam Team Developer Specialist, Inc.
+A Commission on Audit (COA) technical inspection revealed the project was never built, despite the DPWH allegedly releasing and fully paying contractors Topnotch Catalyst Builders, Inc. and Beam Team Developer Specialist, Inc.

 Topics in this story